xiaonanchong/building-energy-control/README.md

 In this project, we use policy gradient method to train the building energy control network.
-[BCVTB](https://simulationresearch.lbl.gov/bcvtb/Download) is adopted to co-simulate and exchange data iteratively between Energyplus and our policy network.
+[Building Controls Virtual TestBed](https://simulationresearch.lbl.gov/bcvtb/Download) is adopted to co-simulate and exchange data iteratively between Energyplus and our policy network.

 ## Installation of BCVTB
 #### Windows